 The reason and relevance of these operations lie in the peculiar relationship between politics, ideology and culture typical of the Soviet Union: In a society where these elements are so connected with one another, investigating the nature of this relationship can help us find in these authors’ verses (and in their potential existence as a stylistic group) a deeper reflection on the socio-political evolution of the Soviet Union in such a controversial historical moment.

-- “The Versification of Architecture as a Political Metaphor: Mastera of Andrei Voznesensky”, at the International Conference on Poetry Studies Poetry between Creation and Interpretation, organized by London Centre for Interdisciplinary Research, St. Anne’s College, Oxford, England, March 26-27, 2022.
+- “The Versification of Architecture as a Political Metaphor: Mastera of Andrei Voznesensky,” International Conference on Poetry Studies Poetry between Creation and Interpretation, London Centre for Interdisciplinary Research, St. Anne’s College, Oxford, March 26-27, 2022.

-- “The Transformation of the Empire: De-Stalinization and its Reception in Evtushenko’s poetry”, at the 7th Annual Conference of the Centre for Baltic and East European Studies (CBEES) Between and After the Empire: Enduring Past Across the Local and the Global (online), organised by Södertön University, Stockholm, Sweden, November 24-25, 2021.
+- “The Transformation of the Empire: De-Stalinization and its Reception in Evtushenko’s Poetry,” 7th Annual Conference of the Centre for Baltic and East European Studies (CBEES) Between and After the Empire: Enduring Past Across the Local and the Global, Södertörn University, Stockholm/online, November 24-25, 2021.

 University studies and degrees